-While payday loans are one of the fastest growing forms of credit right now, helping many people get out of a temporary financial blip, they are still not available in every single state because they can be and are abused by both the borrower and the lender.
+Helping many people get out of a temporary financial blip, they are still not available in every single state because they can be and are abused by both the borrower and the lender.

-Due to individual state law regulations differ from state to state, meaning the amount you can borrow, how much interest can be charged and other aspects of the loan agreement can vary depending on where you are located.
+The amount you can borrow, how much interest can be charged and other aspects of the loan agreement can vary depending on where you are located.

 In fact even in some states where payday lending is technically legal, lenders choose not to operate there because regulations are so tight and it is not financially viable to them.